ASchmidt1024/blank-ebook/blank.md

 TPL\_FRONTEND\_PARAMETER\_GOOGLEFONT\_LABEL="Google Font"

 This text will be displayed instead of the variable.
 In other words: whenever the variable TPL\_FRONTEND\_PARAMETER\_GOOGLEFONT\_LABEL appears in the template the output of the text in the "Google Font" is displayed.

+In other words, if there is a key value pair in the language file "en-GB.tpl_frontend.ini" you can use the key (e.g. TPL\_FRONTEND\_PARAMETER\_GOOGLEFONT\_LABEL) in the templateDetails.xml to display the value (e.g. Google Font).

 ## Photoshop files